matlab-deep-learning/llms-with-matlab/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=matlab-deep-learning/llms-with-matlab) [![View Large Language Models (LLMs) with MATLAB on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/163796-large-language-models-llms-with-matlab)

-This repository contains example code to demonstrate how to connect MATLAB to the OpenAI™ Chat Completions API (which powers ChatGPT™) as well as OpenAI Images API (which powers DALL·E™).
+This repository contains example code to demonstrate how to connect MATLAB to the OpenAI™ Chat Completions API (which powers ChatGPT™), OpenAI Images API (which powers DALL·E™), [Azure® OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/), and local [Ollama](https://ollama.com/) models.
 This allows you to leverage the natural language processing capabilities of large language models directly within your MATLAB environment.

+## OpenAI and Azure

-The functionality shown here serves as an interface to the ChatGPT and DALL·E APIs.
-To start using the OpenAI APIs, you first need to obtain OpenAI API keys.
-You are responsible for any fees OpenAI may charge for the use of their APIs.
-You should be familiar with the limitations and risks associated with using this technology, and you agree that you shall be solely responsible for full compliance with any terms that may apply to your use of the OpenAI APIs.
+The functionality shown here serves as an interface to the APIs listed above.
+To start using the OpenAI APIs, you first need to obtain OpenAI API keys; to use Azure OpenAI Services, you need to create a model deployment on your Azure account and obtain one of the keys for it.
+You are responsible for any fees OpenAI or Azure may charge for the use of their APIs.
+You should be familiar with the limitations and risks associated with using this technology, and you agree that you shall be solely responsible for full compliance with any terms that may apply to your use of the OpenAI or Azure APIs.

-Some of the current LLMs supported are:
+Some of the current LLMs supported on Azure and OpenAI are:
 - gpt-3.5-turbo, gpt-3.5-turbo-1106, gpt-3.5-turbo-0125
 - gpt-4o, gpt-4o-2024-05-13 (GPT-4 Omni)
 - gpt-4-turbo, gpt-4-turbo-2024-04-09 (GPT-4 Turbo with Vision)